Teach Kids Science Through Cabbage Juice Experiment

 - Food dyes or watercolour paint

-Pick any three of your favourite watercolours like red, green, blue, yellow, purple, etc., mix them into the water and add in separate glasses or glass jars.
+- Pick any three of your favourite watercolors like red, green, blue, yellow, purple, etc., mix them into the water and add in separate glasses or glass jars.

-Immerse the cabbage leaves in the coloured water and observe how they change their colours slowly.
+- Immerse the cabbage leaves in the coloured water and observe how they change their colors slowly.

-The colour change might not be quite apparent for the first day, but the leaves will start getting colour from the second day.
-Slowly, they will get completely coloured, and you will see the tint of the colours you have used on the edges and veins of the cabbage leaves.
+- The color change might not be quite apparent for the first day, but the leaves will start getting color from the second day.
+Slowly, they will get completely coloured, and you will see the tint of the colors you have used on the edges and veins of the cabbage leaves.

-Note: While performing this cabbage experiment for kids, pick dark colours to transfer the colours from water to leaves is visible.
+Note: While performing this cabbage juice experiment for kids, pick dark colours so that the transfer of the colours from water to leaves is visible.

-The red cabbage science experiment will teach your kids how to check the alkalinity or acidity of liquids.
+The red cabbage juice indicator that will teach your kids how to check the alkalinity or acidity of liquids.

 Things we need

 - Start by adding 3 to 4 cups of water in a blender.
 Peel a couple of leaves of red cabbage and add it to the blender.
 Close its lid tightly and blend the cabbage leaves nicely until it becomes smooth.